avito-tech/bioyino/README.md

 The StatsD server written in Rust

 # Description #
-A fully statsd-protocol compliant server with carbon backend This server was written as a drop-in replacement for now unsupported [github's brubeck](https://github.com/github/brubeck/issues).
+Bioyino is a distributed statsd-protocol server with carbon backend.

 # Features #